pingcap/docs/br/backup-and-restore-storages.md

 1. If both `account-name` **and** `account-key` are specified, the key specified by this parameter is used.
 2. If `account-key` is not specified, then BR tries to read the related credentials from environment variables on the node of BR.
-    - The migration tool reads `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET` first.
-At the same time, the tool allows TiKV to read the above three environment variables from the respective nodes and access using Azure AD (Azure Active Directory).
+    - BR reads `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET` first.
+At the same time, BR allows TiKV to read the above three environment variables from the respective nodes and access using Azure AD (Azure Active Directory).
         - `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET` respectively refer to the application ID `client_id`, the tenant ID `tenant_id`, and the client password `client_secret` of Azure application.
-        - To learn how to check whether the operating system have configured `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET`, or you need to configure these variables as parameters, refer to [Configure environment variables as parameters](/br/backup-and-restore-azblob.md#configure-environment-variables-as-parameters).
+        - To learn how to check whether the operating system have configured `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET`, or if you need to configure these variables as parameters, refer to [Configure environment variables as parameters](/br/backup-and-restore-azblob.md#configure-environment-variables-as-parameters).
-3. If the above three environment variables are not configured in the node of the tool, then the tool tries to read `$AZURE_STORAGE_KEY` and access using a key.
+3. If the above three environment variables are not configured in the BR node, BR tries to read `$AZURE_STORAGE_KEY` using an access key.

 > **Note:**
 >